Try for mutual respect and openness

-Beyond the first of the following characteristics from the University of Western Ontario's Western Guide to Graduate Supervision [.pdf], which of these could be achieved with help from colleagues?
+Beyond the first of the following characteristics from the University of Western Ontario's Western Guide to Graduate Supervision, which of these could be achieved with help from colleagues?

-- Trust and respect: Although both the supervisor and the student are responsible for building an environment of mutual trust and respect, the supervisor should take the lead to do so because of the power imbalance.
-Factors that influence the trust and respect on the supervisor's side include (a) whether feedback is provided timely and is helpful, (b) how open the supervisor is to the student's consultation about non-academic as well as non-academic issues, and (c) the extent to which the supervisor is knowledgeable about the appropriate assistance or resources when he or she is not able to help.
+Trust and respect: Although both the supervisor and the student are responsible for building an environment of mutual trust and respect, the supervisor should take the lead to do so because of the power imbalance.
+Factors that influence the trust and respect on the supervisor's side include (a) whether feedback provided is timely and helpful, (b) how open the supervisor is to the student's consultation about academic as well as non-academic issues, and (c) the extent to which the supervisor is knowledgeable about the appropriate assistance or resources when he or she is not able to help.

-- Flexibility: Supervisors need to identify students' different learning styles, strengths and weaknesses, and accordingly take individualized approach in working with them.
+Flexibility: Supervisors need to identify students' different learning styles, strengths and weaknesses, and accordingly take an individualized approach in working with them.

-The student-supervisor relationship can be further complicated when student and supervisor have different ideas as to the motivation behind doing the degree (see Finding motivation to study).
+The student-supervisor relationship can be further complicated when student and supervisor have different ideas as to the motivation behind doing the degree.
 For instance, not every student comes into a program because of personal intellectual interests—some for career change and some for promotion purposes.
 There are also students, especially in the late stages of the PhD, who decide to pursue non-academic jobs or jobs in different fields.
 Different ideas regarding motivations and career choices between supervisors and students may lead to tensions in student-supervisor relationships.

 Time together and comfort level at McGill

-McGill graduate students and supervisors are generally satisfied with how they relate to each other.
-For example, the 2012-13 Supervisory Surveys indicate that nearly 70% of the 1389 student participants are satisfied with the amount of time that they spend interacting with their supervisors.
+Both graduate students and supervisors at McGill are generally satisfied with how they relate to each other.
+For example, the 2012-2013 Supervisory Surveys indicate that nearly 70% of the 1389 student participants are satisfied with the amount of time that they spend interacting with their supervisors.
 88% are comfortable or somewhat comfortable discussing academic questions or issues with their supervisors, and 64% discussing non-academic issues (personal or professional).
 On the supervisors' side, 90% of responding supervisors "agreed" or "somewhat agreed" that they felt comfortable talking about non-academic questions and issues with their supervisees.